Édouard Guillaud: Military career

-Guillaud with CENTCOM commander General James Mattis and Canadian Chief of the Defence Staff General Walter Natynczyk during the 7th International Institute for Strategic Studies Regional Security Summit on December 3, 2010.
+General Guillaud with CENTCOM commander General Jim Mattis and Canadian Chief of the Defence Staff General Walter Natynczyk during the 7th International Institute for Strategic Studies Regional Security Summit on 3 December 2010.

 Édouard joined the École Navale in 1973.
-As an Enseigne de vaisseau (vessel Ensign), he first served on the patroller La Paimpolaise from 1976 to 1978, monitoring the nuclear trials in Mururoa.
+As an enseigne de vaisseau (vessel ensign), he first served on the patroller La Paimpolaise from 1976 to 1978, monitoring the nuclear trials in Mururoa, French Polynesia.
 Afterwards, he served consecutively for one year on two French nuclear ballistic missile submarines SNLE L'Indomptable and Le Redoutable, following which he took command in 1979 of the minesweeper Lobelia, for another year until 1980.
 The next year, he studied for a specialisation in gunnery and missiles.

-In the early 1980s, Guillaud was sent in exchange in the United States (U.S.).
+In the early 1980s, Guillaud was sent in exchange in the United States.
 As a Lieutenant de Vaisseau (Lieutenant) from 1981 to 1984, he then served as service chief on the aviso Amyot d'Inville and the squadron escorteurs launch missile Du Chayla, then as a service operations chief on the squadron escorteur launch missile Kersaint, cruising off the seas between Iran and Lebanon in 1983.

 From 1984 to 1987, he worked on the nuclear aircraft carrier programme, particularly on expert systems in the programming environment of the ship.
 He was promoted to Capitaine de corvette in 1985.

 In 1987 he took command of the BATRAL Dumont d'Urville for one year, taking part in the operations related to the Ouvéa cave hostage taking on Ouvéa, New Caledonia.

 Guillaud went on to study at the Superior Naval War School (École Supérieure de Guerre Navale, ESGN) and the School of Military Application for Atomic Energy (École des Applications Militaires de l'Energie Atomique, EAMEA), rising to Capitaine de frégate in 1989.
 He specialised in nuclear engineering, obtaining a degree in 1990.

 In 1991, with the start of the Gulf War, Guillaud was sent on the Clemenceau, where he served as a Maneuver Officer.

 In 1992, he took command of the aviso-escort Enseigne de vaisseau Henry (F749).
 In 1993, he re-integrated the design team for the nuclear carrier.
 Guillaud was promoted to Capitaine de vaisseau in 1996.
 The following year, he took the position of second officer on the Charles De Gaulle, which was then being completed in Brest.

 From 1999 to 2001, Guillaud captained the nuclear carrier Charles De Gaulle, supervising carrier de Gaulle's trials and fittings.
 The next year, he studied at the Centre des hautes études militaires CHEM and at the Institut des hautes études de Défense nationale IHEDN.